thimpat/to-esm/README.md

 ## Changelog

+*  Allow skipping third-party module resolution with the --skipEsmResolution option
 *  Set length for displayed log ids to 4
 *  Display help with the pageterm module
 *  Fix --version and --help not displaying correctly